At a little bakery in the eastern Cascades, you'll find this amazing pie, which has a shortbread-like crust and a Northwest berry filling.

 6. Let cool on a rack to room temperature, at least 3 hours.

-*Find with baking supplies.
+*Find sparkling sugar with the baking supplies.

 Note: Nutritional analysis is per serving.